 The AC supply which is to be rectified is applied diagonally to the opposite ends of the bridge.
 Whereas, the load resistor RL is connected across the remaining two diagonals of the opposite ends of the bridge.

 Operation of Full Wave Bridge Rectifier

-The diodes D1 and D3 are forward biased and the diodes D2 and D4 is reversed biased.
-Therefore, diode D1 and D3 conduct and diode D2 and D4 does not conduct.
-The current (i) flows through diode D1, load resistor RL (from M to L), diode D3 and the transformer secondary.
-The waveform of the full wave bridge rectifier is shown below.
+The diodes D1 and D3 are forward biased and the diodes D2 and D4 are reversed biased.
+Therefore, diode D1 and D3 conduct, and diode D2 and D4 do not conduct.
+The current (i) flows through diode D1, load resistor RL (from M to L), diode D3, and the transformer secondary.
+The waveform of the full-wave bridge rectifier is shown below.

-During the negative half cycle, the end A becomes negative and end B positive as shown in the figure below.
+During the negative half-cycle, end A becomes negative and end B positive as shown in the figure below:

 From the above diagram, it is seen that the diode D2 and D4 are under forward bias and the diodes D1 and D3 are reverse bias.
-Therefore, diode D2 and D4 conduct while diodes D1 and D3 does not conduct.
-Thus, current (i) flows through the diode D2, load resistor RL (from M to L), diode D4 and the transformer secondary.
+Therefore, diode D2 and D4 conduct while diodes D1 and D3 do not conduct.
+Thus, current (i) flows through the diode D2, load resistor RL (from M to L), diode D4, and the transformer secondary.